lalamiko7/lalamiko7/README.md

-- 👋 Hi, I’m @lalamiko7, I'm 17 years old and live in The Netherlands
+### 👋 Hi, I’m Leander

+I really like programming, I like playing games too.
+Maybe even more than programming.
+Who knows 🤷🏼‍♂️

+Fun fact:
+My favourite drink is 🧃hot chocolate.

+Some more about me:
-- 👀 I’m interested in coding, math, beautiful websites and networking
+- 👀 I’m interested in coding, math and beautiful websites
-- 🚧 I'm currently creating my own website to host on an Ubuntu server
+- 🚧 I'm currently creating my very first personal website
-- 🌱 I will be studying Computer Science next year
+- 🌱 I hope to be studying Computer Science next year
 - 📫 How to reach me: mail@leanderbindt.dev

 <!---